Sensitivity-conditioning: Beyond Singular Perturbation for Control Design on Multiple Time Scales: Example I: Cascade Control

 In compact matrix form, the closed-loop system reads as

 By means of the similarity transformation used in the proof of Proposition~\ref{prop:sys2stab2}, we obtain

 where $\star$ are irrelevant terms for the following considerations.
-This block-companion form of $\tilde{A}$ confirms that the only conditions required for stability of \eqref{eq:cascPIpred} are $K_{P,i}>0$ and $K_{I,i}>0$, as for \eqref{eq:cascPI}.
-This is aligned with Proposition~\ref{prop:sys2stab2}: stability of \eqref{eq:cascPI} is preserved in \eqref{eq:cascPIpred} using the predictive-sensitivity conditioning \eqref{eq:sys2predsens}.
-Note that the system \eqref{eq:cascPIpred} without the predictive-sensitivity term would have system matrix $A$ instead of $TA$: $\dot{x} = A x + B x_1^r$.
-Then, for example with $a_i=0,b_i=1,K_{P,i}=1>0,K_{I,i}=1>0$, $A$ has positive eigenvalues despite having positive control parameters, so stability would be lost without the predictive-sensitivity term.
+This block-companion form of $TA$ confirms that the only conditions required for stability of \eqref{eq:cascPIpred} are $K_{P,i}>0$ and $K_{I,i}>0$, as for \eqref{eq:cascPI}.
+This is aligned with Proposition~\ref{prop:sys2stab2}: stability of \eqref{eq:cascPI} is preserved in \eqref{eq:cascPIpred} using the sensitivity-conditioning \eqref{eq:sys2predsens}.
+Note that the system \eqref{eq:cascPIpred} without the sensitivity-conditioning term would have system matrix $A$ instead of $TA$: $\dot{x} = A x + B x_1^r$.
+Then, for example with $a_i=0,b_i=1,K_{P,i}=1>0,K_{I,i}=1>0$, $A$ has positive eigenvalues despite having positive control parameters, so stability is lost without the sensitivity-conditioning term.